IronSolder/yasmESP8266Serial2MQTTS/README.md

+# Repository
-# yet another serial to mqtts device based on ESP8266
+- yasmESP8266Serial2MQTTS (yet another serial to mqtts device based on ESP8266)

 # Summary
 - The aim of this repository is to provide an active and actually successful implementation example in use for a device based on the ESP8266 development platform with a secure connection to the MQTTS broker.